savantly-net/horus/security-module/README.md

 { "username": "user", "password: "pass" }
 ```

-To make it work with the Restful Objects Viewer, use the default authentication strategy -
+To make it work with the Restful Objects Viewer, use the MixedAuthenticationStrategy -

 ```
 resteasy:
   authentication:
-    strategy-class-name: org.apache.isis.viewer.restfulobjects.viewer.webmodule.auth.AuthenticationSessionStrategyDefault
+    strategy-class-name: net.savantly.horus.modules.security.strategy.MixedAuthenticationStrategy
 ```